<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Seven Days at the Epicenter</image:title>

-<image:caption>Seven Days at the Epicenter (2026) Seven Days at the Epicenter is a work of literary non-fiction drawn from the author’s experience as a photojournalist who spent seven days inside the aftermath of a major earthquake fifteen years ago.
-The book turns inward—toward memory, faith, and the fragile boundary between witnessing and being transformed.
+<image:caption>Seven Days at the Epicenter (2026) Seven Days at the Epicenter is a work of literary non-fiction drawn from the author’s experience as a photojournalist who spent seven days inside the aftermath of a major earthquake.
+The book explores memory, faith, and the fragile boundary between witnessing and being transformed.
 Spare and reflective, it explores how time fractures under extreme conditions, and how a person rebuilds meaning after standing at the edge of life and loss.</image:caption>

 </image:image>